EthenThinkful/restaurant-reservation-app/README.md

 1. Run `npm install` under the root folder to install project dependencies.
 1. Run `npm run start` to start your server.
-1. Run cp ./back-end/.env.sample ./back-end/.env.
+1. Run `cp ./back-end/.env.sample ./back-end/.env`.
-1. Update the ./back-end/.env file with the connection URL's to your ElephantSQL database instance.
+1. Update the `./back-end/.env` file with the connection URL's to your ElephantSQL database instance.
-1. Run cp ./front-end/.env.sample ./front-end/.env.
+1. Run `cp ./front-end/.env.sample ./front-end/.env`.
-1. You should not need to make changes to the ./front-end/.env file unless you want to connect to a backend at a location other than http://localhost:5001.
+1. You should not need to make changes to the `./front-end/.env` file unless you want to connect to a backend at a location other than http://localhost:5001.

 ## Features